 Free Addiction Assessment

-At Cornerstone, we understand that the start of recovery is a daunting prospect, often hindered by the fear of the unknown, and what will happen after admitting the extent of the problems faced.
-For this reason, we provide a free drug addiction assessment with one of our practitioners to ensure a safe space to discuss any concerns, fears and hopes that will pave the way for the journey to recovery.
-Furthermore, we provide a second assessment with a consultant psychiatrist to identify any medical or psychiatric needs to inform the treatment you receive.
-If required, Cornerstone can provide a drug detox procedure, assisted by a medical professional.
+At Cornerstone we provide a free drug addiction assessment and ensure a safe space to discuss any concerns, fears and hopes that will effect the journey to recovery.
+We provide a second assessment with a psychiatrist to identify any medical or psychiatric needs.

 Our highly motivated team is ready to deliver the range of benefits of our care, such as;